A retired couple hiking in the Smokies

 3. Chattanooga, TN

-If you want to experience all four seasons but prefer to stay away from constant snow, retiring in Chattanooga, TN, may be just what you need.
-This city — located just north of Georgia's state line — has great weather year round and experiences mild winters.
+If you want to experience all four seasons but prefer to stay away from snow, retiring in Chattanooga, TN, may be just what you need.
+Located just north of Georgia's state line, the city has great weather year-round and experiences mild winters.

 Lover’s leap waterfall at Lookout Mountain, Tennessee